Seville Orange Marmalade

 A british favourite, marmalade is a sweet and tangy preserve most commonly made with oranges.
 Seville oranges are perfect for making a zingy and delicious marmalade because of their bitter and sour flavour.
 Making marmalade at home has never been easier with this quick and simple recipe.

 Ingredients and Method

-- Wash the oranges then half them and juice them and keep the squeezed halves.
+- Wash the oranges then half and juice them, keeping the squeezed halves.

-- Pour the mixture into a Kilner jam pan and bring to the boil.
+- Add the mixture into a Kilner® Preserving Pan and bring to the boil.
 Reduce to a simmer and cook covered for 2 hours until the peel is soft and the marmalade has reduced.

 - Stir over a low heat until the sugar has dissolved then increase the heat and boil rapidly for 10 – 20 minutes until setting point is reached.
 You can test for the setting point using the wrinkle test method, see our how to guides for details.

 - Cool slightly and transfer the mixture into warm sterile Kilner® jars, leaving about 1cm/ 1/2 inch space between the lid and seal your jars.
 Process your Kilner® jar.

 - *The marmalade can be stored for up to 2 years if processed correctly.
 We recommend the water bath method, check out our how to guides for more details.